DOI makes Environmental Justice a Priority

 Another key event in the history of environmental justice is the First National People of Color Environmental Leadership Summit in 1991.
 Representatives from hundreds of communities across the country came together in Washington, DC to focus national attention on what they perceived as a national problem – targeting minority communities.
 This summit was the first attempt to convene a large number of communities together to discuss the common interests and to seek a common solution.

-New Topics:2018 National Environmental Justice Conference and Training Program
+2019 National Environmental Justice Conference and Training Program

 The U.S. Department of Interior